zkoranges/fhe-voting/README.md

 ## Features
 - Confidential Voting: Votes are encrypted using Fhenix FHE, ensuring that they remain confidential.
 The encrypted votes are posted to a smart contract in Fhenix L2 Rollup.
 - No Trusted Coordinator: The system does not rely on a trusted third party to coordinate the election or manage votes.
-- Controlled Eligibility: The election creator can specify who is allowed to vote.
+- Controlled Eligibility: The election creator can specify who is allowed to vote and how long does the vote run for.
 - Result Disclosure: Results are only available once the election has ended.
 No one can decrypt individual votes.
+- This particular implementation serves as a demonstration: voting runs for a certain period of time and each participant may only vote once.
+However, as you can see in Voting.sol, this behavior can be easily modified in function of the application needs.

 To check it out, simply check the deployed app on Fhenix Tesnet : xxx